s0p4L1n3/Graylog_Content_Pack_Stormshield_Firewall/README.md

 ## Requirements
 * Graylog 5.0
-* Stormshield Firewall w/ Syslog UDP
+* Stormshield Firewall w/ Syslog 1514/UDP Ports
-* An UDP Syslog INPUT
+* Open ports 1514 for UDP on Graylog
+* Edit content-pack.json and find the string `firewall-A.lab.lan` and rename it according to your firewall hostname.

 ## Stormshield Firewall Syslog configuration